History of Belgium: Political parties

-"Green" politics in Belgium became quite successful in the aftermath of the Marc Dutroux Scandal and the "Dioxin Affair" which led to disillusionment with the preexisting parties and the decline of the Catholic vote.
+"Green" politics in Belgium became quite successful in the aftermath of the Marc Dutroux Scandal and the "Dioxin Affair".

 1990 to present

-The Marc Dutroux scandal
+Marc Dutroux scandal

-In 1996, confidence in the political and criminal justice systems was shaken by the news that one Marc Dutroux and his accomplices had kidnapped, tortured, and murdered young girls.
+In 1996, confidence in the political and criminal justice systems was shaken by the news that Marc Dutroux and his accomplices had kidnapped, tortured, and murdered young girls.
 Parliamentary inquiries found the police forces were incompetent and bureaucratic, and the judicial system suffered from bureaucracy, very poor communication with, and support for, the victims, slow procedures and many loopholes for criminals.
 On October 26, 1996, about 300,000 Belgians joined the "White March" in Brussels in protest.

 Belgian military intervention since 1990

 The United Nations mission in Rwanda during the Rwandan Civil War, known as UNAMIR, involved a significant Belgian contingent under the command of Roméo Dallaire.
 Belgium, as the former colonial power in the country, sent the largest force of around 400 soldiers from the 2nd Commando Battalion.

-After the downing of the Rwandan and Burundian presidential plane 10 Belgian peacekeepers were kidnapped, mutilated and murdered by the Hutu-dominated government army.
+After the downing of the Rwandan and Burundian presidential plane 10 Belgian peacekeepers were murdered by the Hutu-dominated government army.
 In response, Belgium withdrew all of its peacekeepers, blaming UNAMIR for failing to rescue their men.
 The Belgians had represented the largest and most capable element in the UNAMIR mission, leaving it incapacitated and unable to cope with the events of the Rwandan genocide.

 Belgian paratroopers were deployed to Somalia during Operation Restore Hope as part of UNOSOM tasked with securing aid deliveries and peacekeeping.
 Several Belgian soldiers were killed during the deployment.

 During the Kosovo crisis of 1999, 600 Belgian paratroopers participated in Operation Allied Harbour, a NATO operation to protect and provide assistance to the huge number of ethnic Albanian refugees in Albania and Macedonia.
-That same year, 1,100 Belgian soldiers left for Kosovo to participate in the Kosovo Force (KFOR), a NATO-led peacekeeping force.
+That same year, 1,100 Belgian soldiers participated in the Kosovo Force (KFOR), a NATO-led peacekeeping force.

 Belgian soldiers have served in Lebanon, under the United Nations Interim Force in Lebanon (UNIFIL).
 Approximately 394 Belgians have served in Lebanon, in demining and medical operations, and a frigate is also present.

-In the 2011, the Belgian Air Force deployed six F-16 fighter jets in support of the NATO intervention in the Libyan Civil War in accordance with United Nations Security Council Resolution 1973.
+In the 2011, the Belgian Air Force deployed six fighter jets in support of the NATO intervention in the Libyan Civil War in accordance with United Nations Security Council Resolution 1973.
 Belgian aircraft were involved in airstrikes on pro-Ghadaffi forces.

-Belgium is part of the ISAF mission in Afghanistan, joint with soldiers from Luxembourg.
-Its continent is named BELU ISAF 21, with the main objective of providing security at Kabul International Airport, while detachments (KUNDUZ 16) assist in the northern PRTs of Kunduz and Mazar-i-Sharif.
+Belgium was part of the ISAF mission in Afghanistan, joint with soldiers from Luxembourg.
+The main objective was providing security at Kabul International Airport, while detachments assisted in the northern PRTs of Kunduz and Mazar-i-Sharif.
 In September 2008, four F‑16 jets with about 140 support personnel were deployed.
-They operate from Kandahar Airport.
-The Belgian Air Force operated close together with the Dutch F-16 fighter jets already deployed there.